hjkissinger/hjkissinger.github.io/_pages/about.md

     excerpt: "Dirty data begone!
 Messy data gets in the way of powerful insights.
 To prep for analysis, I clean data using **R, SQL, Spreadsheets, and Excel**."

   - image_path: /assets/images/dawid-liberadzki-vPFbVB7DPZI-unsplash.jpg
     alt: "Data Analytics.
 Picture of Mac computer on table.
-Photo by Dawid Liberadzki on Unsplash.
+Photo by Dawid Liberadzki on Unsplash."
     title: "Data Analytics"
     excerpt: "I employ a wide range of analytical techniques to unravel data mysteries.
 These hidden patterns, problems, and solutions are revealed through **statistical, time-series, and regression analyses**. "

   - image_path: /assets/images/edward-howell-VlTJdP8ZY1c-unsplash.jpg
     alt: "Data Visualization.
 Picture of six carnations lined up as a bar graph.
-Photo by Edward Howell on Unsplash.
+Photo by Edward Howell on Unsplash."
     title: "Data Visualization"
     excerpt: "Through the art of visualization, analyzed data becomes actionable knowledge for stakeholders.
 I produce visualizations using **R, Spreadsheets, Excel, and Tableau**."